Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Methodology

-\textbf{Limit Order Book at Compound Hawkes Process:} We define a 12D Compound Hawkes Process (in accordance with the mechanical constraints) for the 6 queues in the order book state where each dimension corresponds to the following event types: $\{LO_{ask_{+1}}, CO_{ask_{+1}}, LO_{ask_{0}}, CO_{ask_{0}}, MO_{ask_{0}}, LO_{ask_{-1}}, LO_{bid_{+1}}, LO_{bid_{0}}, CO_{bid_{0}}, MO_{bid_{0}}, LO_{bid_{-1}}, CO_{bid_{-1}}\}$ where LO is Limit Order, CO is Cancel Order and MO is Market Order.
-Here each of the 12 event types' order size ($\kappa^{e}$ for event $e$) is sample from their own specific calibrated distribution ($\Pi^{e}(\Theta)$).
+where LO is Limit Order, CO is Cancel Order and MO is Market Order.
+We define a one-to-one mapping between the enumeration $i = 1, \ldots, 12$ to the ordered set $\mathcal{E}$ denoted by $i(e):\mathcal{E} \rightarrow \{1, \ldots, 12\}$.
+Here each of the 12 event types' order size ($\kappa^{(e)} \in \mathbb{N}$ for event $e\in \mathcal{E}$) is sampled from its own specific calibrated distribution ($\Pi^{(e)}(\Theta)$ where $\Theta$ is its calibrated parameters).
 We postulate that the order intensities themselves are not impacted by the past order sizes but only the past order event-times as is the general assumption in Hawkes models applied to LOB data.
-We provide some weak evidence for this claim in the Appendix A. We note that our work on the distribution of order size closely follows the work by \cite{lu2018order} however they make use of a Poisson model.
-Let us also mention that \cite{abergel_anane_chakraborti_jedidi_munitoke_2016} too use parametric distributions for order sizes in the Hawkes Process model.
+We provide some weak evidence for this claim in the Appendix A. We note that our work on the distribution of order size closely follows the work by \citealt{lu2018order} however they make use of a Poisson model.
 For Cancel Order quantities, since we observe almost all cancels in empirical data are outright cancels, we draw randomly, with equal probability, from the available limit orders' quantities in the queue.
+We thus create a CHP for the queue-sizes at the six queues, indexed by $k = 1 \ldots 6$, of the LOB: